dspeterson/dory/README.md

   an ACK is pending.

 * Dory provides uniformity of mechanism for status monitoring and data quality reporting through its web interface.
-Likewise, it provides a single point of configuration for settings related to batching, compression, and other aspects of interaction with Kafka.
+Likewise, it provides a unified configuration mechanism for settings related to batching, compression, and other aspects of interaction with Kafka.
 This simplifies system administration, as compared to a multitude of producer mechanisms for various programming languages and applications, each with its own status monitoring, data quality reporting, and configuration mechanisms (or lack thereof).

 * Dory may enable more efficient interaction with the Kafka cluster.
 Dory's C++ implementation is likely to be less resource-intensive than producers